iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.pa.covidtracker___1.1.2/report.md

 <img src="5_star_reviews_wordcloud.png" alt="gov.pa.covidtracker 5 reviews"/>
 </p>

+> Thx..Be safe with this app<br> :date: __2021-02-12 22:23:33__

+> (Hopefully) keeping us safe.
+Contains COVID stats so useful even when you're not putting yourself at risk.
+Refreshingly well-designed for a gov't app.
+I never got an alert so I don't know how well the COVID tracing works.<br> :date: __2021-02-10 18:36:54__

+> Great & Easy to use although I have only ever selected "I'm good no issues".
+Participate in surveys about how to improve app also.<br> :date: __2021-02-08 18:06:47__

 > Great idea<br> :date: __2021-02-02 00:03:25__

 > PA, use it to keep yourself and others safe.<br> :date: __2021-01-31 19:54:50__